MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/behaviors/creating.md

 The `NumericValidationBehavior` derives from the [`Behavior<T>`](https://developer.xamarin.com/api/type/Xamarin.Forms.Behavior%3CT%3E/) class, where `T` is an [`Entry`](https://developer.xamarin.com/api/type/Xamarin.Forms.Entry/).
 The [`OnAttachedTo`](https://developer.xamarin.com/api/member/Xamarin.Forms.Behavior%3CT%3E.OnAttachedTo/p/Xamarin.Forms.BindableObject/) method registers an event handler for the [`TextChanged`](https://developer.xamarin.com/api/event/Xamarin.Forms.Entry.TextChanged/) event, with the [`OnDetachingFrom`](https://developer.xamarin.com/api/member/Xamarin.Forms.Behavior%3CT%3E.OnDetachingFrom/p/Xamarin.Forms.BindableObject/) method de-registering the `TextChanged` event to prevent memory leaks.
 The core functionality of the behavior is provided by the `OnEntryTextChanged` method, which parses the value entered by the user into the `Entry`, and sets the [`TextColor`](https://developer.xamarin.com/api/property/Xamarin.Forms.Entry.TextColor/) property to red if the value isn't a `double`.

 > [!NOTE]
-> **Note**: Xamarin.Forms does not set the `BindingContext` of a behavior, because behaviors can be shared and applied to multiple controls through styles.
+> Xamarin.Forms does not set the `BindingContext` of a behavior, because behaviors can be shared and applied to multiple controls through styles.

 ## Consuming a Xamarin.Forms Behavior